giordamaug/HELP/docs/source/tutorial1.rst

 Experiments
 ==========================

-In notebook we show how we conducted the experiments in the cited work.
+In notebook we show how we conducted the experiments in the work published on these topics:

-#.
-#. by subtracting pan-tissue EGs from a tissue EGs list we get the context-specific EGs (csEGs)
-#. by using tissue specific attributes (genomic, functional, PPI structural, etc.) we develop a LighGBM prediction model for EGs.
+#. starting from downloading the input files used to build EG prediction odels,
+#. by configuring a batch script to iterate cross-validation of a LightGBM model to address binary classification
+in a specific problem (E vs NE, E vs sNE, e vs aE, aE vs sNE)
+#. we obtain all measures and their statistics of the experiments.

 .. toctree::
    :maxdepth: 1